Man of My Dreams

 My head was in a whirl.
 I had never gotten that kind of reaction after a kiss before.
 What had I done to make him leave so abruptly?

 Basketball Guy did return that evening.
 His sudden discomfort had nothing to do with a change of heart, as I had imagined.
-Let’s just call it a young guy thing (could be embarrassing to elaborate further.)
+Let’s just call it a young guy thing.

 A million things raced through my mind those last few days.
 We had just started to get to know each other and now I was leaving.
 I didn’t know what to expect next.
 How serious was this relationship?